Cody Hodgson: Nashville Predators and retirement

 On the opening day of free agency, Hodgson signed a one-year contract with the Nashville Predators.
 Hodgson made the opening night roster of the Predators to begin the 2015–16 season.
 He was used primarily in a depth role, centering the fourth-line.
 After posting 8 points in 39 games, Hodgson was placed on waivers by the Predators on January 13, 2016.
 Hodgson passed through waivers unclaimed and was subsequently assigned to AHL affiliate, the Milwaukee Admirals the following day.
 Hodgson was not offered a new contract by the club, and became an unrestricted free agent on July 1.
 On October 3, it was announced that Hodgson had retired and would be working within the Predators organization, coaching for their Little Preds Learn to Play Program.

 In 2017, Hodgson revealed he had retired after having been diagnosed with malignant hyperthermia.
 The disease, caused by a mutation of his RYR1 gene, significantly worsened his performance in his final seasons and was only correctly diagnosed after his last season, which he described as "a literal struggle."
 He partnered with the RYR-1 Foundation in creating a documentary to raise awareness of the disease.

+Comeback and second retirement

+On January 13, 2024, Elliotte Friedman reported that Hodgson was interested in attempting a comeback to professional hockey.
+On January 17, Hodgson was signed to a professional tryout with the Milwaukee Admirals.
+Hodgson returned to professional hockey on January 24, but broke a rib during the first period of play.
+On February 22, Hodgson scored his first goal since his comeback, scoring the final goal in a 4–0 victory.
+Hodgson would end up netting goals in 4 straight games, including a 2-goal performance in a 4–2 loss to the Rockford IceHogs on March 1.

+On May 2, 2024, Hodgson ended his comeback attempt and retired from professional hockey for the second time.